Leave

 915.593.7300

 Our Victim Advocacy Training is available to individuals who provide assistance and services to those victimized by crime.
-Our training is approved by the National Advocate Credentialing Program, designed to promote a minimum of 40 hours of pre-service training for advocates.
+It is approved by the Office of the Attorney General—Sexual Assault Training program and the National Advocate Credentialing Program, designed to promote a minimum of 40 hours of pre-service training for advocates.
 The voluntary training is open to any paid or volunteer staff member, whether or not they have formal education or degree.

 There are four levels of certification — provisional, basic, intermediate and advanced — based on different requirements.
 Some of the topics of the training include domestic violence, sexual assault, child abuse, mandated reporting, and more.
 Being certified helps both you and those victimized by crime.